DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/bff/extensibility/_index.md

 # Extensibility

-Duende.BFF has several extensibility points to customize data storage and endpoints.
+Duende.BFF can be extended in the following areas

+* custom logic at the session management endpoints
+* custom logic and configuration for HTTP forwarding
+* custom data storage for server-side sessions and access/refresh tokens